-Assistance and Training In Use of Electronic Services
+Assistance and Training in Use of Electronic Services

-- 1. Orientation and instruction in the use of electronic services is an integral part of Library service.
+- Orientation and instruction in the use of electronic services is an integral part of Library service.
 Patrons may obtain on request, basic instruction in using the Library catalog, online databases, appropriate downloading of electronic content, and internet navigation.
 Library staff can assist patrons with basic log on and maneuvering strategies on the internet, but cannot provide on-demand individual instruction, as they must also serve other Library patrons and maintain service at the Circulation Desk. - 2.
 Typical of all libraries, not all staff are trained in technology matters, and therefore cannot provide assistance in use of electronic services.
 Library staff can demonstrate the use of internet browsers to access internet sites, but not in the use of specific applications or sites. - 3.
 Due to staff scheduling requirements, the Library cannot guarantee that technology-trained staff will be available to assist patrons during all Library hours of operation.
-Patrons who would like extra help or training with a new device or basic technology issues are encouraged to schedule an appointment for One-On-One Tech Help by visiting the Library webpage, or by contacting the library by phone at 508-528-3380 extension 6, or by email at dsok@sailsinc.org.
-Patrons are limited to two (2) thirty-minute One-On-One sessions per month contingent upon availability.
+Patrons who would like extra help or training with a new device or basic technology issues are encouraged to schedule an appointment for One-On-One Tech Help by visiting the Library webpage, or by contacting the library by phone at 508-528-3380 or by email at norfolkpl@sailsinc.org.
+The length and number of sessions per patron are limited based on staff availability.